Osprey Dyna 6 - Women's Review

 In case the above praise wasn't enough, this is where the Dyna 6 goes above and beyond.
 This hydration pack comes with a Hydraulics LT 1.5L bladder that fits seamlessly into the back pocket.
 The bladder pocket is mildly insulated, which is always a nice touch.
 The hydration bladder has a removable hose and bite valve, which makes cleaning a breeze.
 We love to see a bladder with a fold-over top as this further decreases frustration on cleaning day (you caught us; we don't do it after every run — please don't judge us).

 Furthermore, the bladder has two vertical fins that reduce sloshing and prevent the water bladder from turning into a ball against your back.
 This sexy bladder can be secured by a clip that slips through the upper portion of the bladder.
 As usual, the hose is fed through a two-part panel atop the shoulder plate and then through a loop on the chest panel.
 The chest panels each have a long but narrow pocket.
-These pockets can accommodate soft bottles, but we much preferred stashing other things in these pouches.
+These pockets can accommodate soft bottles, but we much prefer stashing other things in these pouches.
 That said, since the back portion of this pack can only hold a 1.5L bladder, it certainly is helpful to have the option to haul more water — especially because this is the pack we often want to take on our grittiest runs.

 Volume to Weight Ratio